How to Drain a Central Heating System

 If you see the water begins kicking out, then start immediately tightening the bleed valve back and wait for another 10 minutes.

-In the meantime, if you hear something that the air is sucked by the system, you’re fully safe to open the bleed valve and then do the same for other remaining downstairs radiators.
+In the meantime, if you hear something that the system sucks the air, you’re fully safe to open the bleed valve and then do the same for other remaining downstairs radiators.

-It will ensure you that the last bits of the water is out of the system.
+It will ensure that the last bits of the water are out of the system.